3D Open-Vocabulary Panoptic Segmentation with 2D-3D Vision-Language Distillation: Experiments

 { \xhdr{Impact of feature fusion.} The third row of~\cref{table:ablation} shows the impact of feature fusion.
 Without feature fusion, our model already achieves $55.5$ $PQ$, demonstrating the power of the CLIP vision features.
 The third row shows that the performance with feature fusion for the model input improves the overall $PQ$ by $0.9$.
 This slightly improved the overall performance, but the improvement on the novel \textit{things} class is the most significant, demonstrating that the learned LiDAR features and CLIP vision features are indeed complementary for the task. }

-{ \xhdr{Impact of the object-level distillation loss.} The fourth row of the results in~\cref{table:ablation} shows the impact of the proposed object-level distillation loss.
-In this ablation, we also remove the base class classification head and geometric ensemble, consolidating to a single class embedding head.
+{ \xhdr{Impact of object-level distillation loss.} The fourth row of the results in~\cref{table:ablation} shows the impact of the proposed object-level distillation loss.
+Note that for models with the object-level distillation loss, we also remove the frozen class classification head and geometric ensemble in the PFC baseline, consolidating to a single class embedding head.
 Although the $RQ_{N}^{St}$ slightly dips by $0.3$ for the novel \textit{stuff} classes, this loss can significantly improve the $RQ_{N}^{Th}$ for the novel \textit{things} class by $5.7$.
 Moreover, this loss helps improve the segmentation quality ($SQ$) for both \textit{things} and \textit{stuff} classes. }

-{ \xhdr{Impact of the voxel-level distillation loss.} We further study the impact of the voxel-level distillation loss to see if it can further improve the performance given all of our designs.
+{ \xhdr{Impact of voxel-level distillation loss.} We further study the impact of the voxel-level distillation loss to see if it can further improve the performance given all of our designs.
 The results are shown in the last row of ~\cref{table:ablation}.
-With this loss function, we can see that the $PQ$ significantly improves by $5.7$.
+With this loss function, $PQ$ significantly improves by $5.7$.
 The improvement on the novel split is particularly large, especially for the novel \textit{stuff} classes.
 The $PQ_{N}^{St}$ of the novel \textit{stuff} class improves from $0.2$ to $35.2$ demonstrating the importance of the voxel-level supervision to the performance of the novel \textit{stuff} class. }

 { \xhdr{Performance of different splits.} To validate the generalizability of our method across different base/novel class split, we conduct experiments on a different split (B11/N5) for the nuScenes dataset.
 Here, the five novel categories are bicycles, cars, construction vehicles, terrain, and manmade.
 As shown in~\cref{table:ns_s2}, similar to the results on the other split (B12/N4), our proposed method consistently and significantly outperforms the strong baseline method by a large margin.
 This again demonstrates the effectiveness of our design and the proposed loss functions.
 However, we do notice that the performance of our method and the baseline drops when more classes are included into the novel split.}